Joshua-El/Blackjack/README.md

 A player wins when their hand has a higher value than the dealer's yet is not greater than 21.
 Players that pass 21 are _busted_ which means they loose their bet regardless of what the dealer does.

 When a player and the dealer have the same value for their respective hands, then this is a _push_.
-A _push_ means that no one wins and the player does not lose her wager.
+A _push_ means that no one wins and the player does not lose their wager.

 The dealer is always last to play.
 The dealer begins by turning over the face down card and deciding to _hit_ or _stand_.
 Unlike the players, the dealer must _hit_ if their hand value is less than 17.
 If the value of their hand is 17 or greater, then the dealer _stands_.
 If all the players have already _busted_ the dealer _stands_ thus removing the chance that the dealer may _bust_ as well.